LearAvia Lear Fan: Design and development

-The LearFan was designed by Bill Lear, but not completed before his death in 1978.
+The Lear Fan was designed by Bill Lear, but not completed before his death in 1978.
 It was planned for production to be carried out in Belfast, Northern Ireland, in a new factory built with money from the British Government in an effort to boost employment.
-The aircraft had a pressurized cabin and was designed for a service ceiling of 41,000 ft (12 500 m).
+The aircraft had a pressurized cabin and was designed for a service ceiling of 41,000 ft (12,500 m).
 It could accommodate two pilots and seven passengers, or one pilot and eight passengers.

 It featured a pusher configuration in which two engines powered a single constant-speed three- or four-bladed propeller at the rear of the aircraft.
 A purpose-built gearbox allowed two Pratt & Whitney Canada PT6B turboshaft engines to supply power via two independent driveshafts.
 The intent of the design was to provide the safety of multi-engine reliability, combined with single-engine handling in case of failure of one of the engines.

-The aircraft was made of lightweight composite materials instead of the more common aluminum alloy.
+The aircraft was made of lightweight composite materials instead of the more common aluminium alloy.

 Another distinctive feature was the Y-shaped empennage.
 Two stabilizers pointed upward at an angle, similar to those on a V-tail aircraft, and a short vertical stabilizer pointed downward.
 However, unlike conventional V-tails, there was no pitch/yaw control mixing on the Lear Fan.
 The downward-pointing rudder also served to protect the propeller from ground strikes during takeoff and landing.